wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 -   Check out [this advanced tutorial from Web Designer Wall](http://webdesignerwall.com/tutorials/advanced-css-menu) that uses graphics to make awesome looking lists.
 In the tutorial, the author uses Photoshop - you could try using a simpler graphics package if you don't feel confident with Photoshop.
 -   [This awesome site compilation from devsnippets.com](http://devsnippets.com/article/styling-your-lists.html) provides some great inspiration and tips on how you can style lists.

-The possibilities of styling lists is endless!
+The possibilities of styling lists are endless!
 You could say it's a never-ending list...

 ## Styling Links {#section-css-links}
 CSS provides you with the ability to easily style hyperlinks in any way you wish.
 You can change their colour, their font or any other aspect that you wish - and you can even change how they look when you hover over them!